CR-HSDC/cryptocurrencies/Readme.md

 # LendingClub Dataset Analysis

 ### **Overview of the LendingClub Dataset Analysis**
-The purpose of this analysis is to assess the accuracy of loan default precications using a variety of machine learning models.
+The purpose of this analysis is to assess the accuracy of loan default predictions, using the LendingClub Dataset, using a variety of machine learning models.

 The accuracy and precision was assessed for the following models:

 * RandomOverSampler